-The right of adoptees to access their own original birth certificates is at stake when Florida legislators suggest new, and potentially compromised, OBC access legislation.
+The right of adoptees to request and obtain their own original birth certificates is at stake when Florida legislators suggest new, and potentially compromised, OBC-related legislation.

-To understand how damaging compromised legislation would be to Florida adoptees, it helps to understand one thing: most Florida adoptees have retained an unrestricted legal right to access their own original birth certificates.
-Not only did Florida courts affirm that right in 1976, but the history and context of Florida law is abundantly clear: the vast majority of adult adoptees have had unrestricted access to their original birth certificates for nearly 100 years.
+To understand how damaging compromised legislation would be to Florida adoptees, it helps to understand one thing: most Florida adoptees have retained an unrestricted legal right to obtain their own original birth certificates.
+Not only did Florida courts affirm that right in 1976, but the history and context of Florida law is abundantly clear: the vast majority of adult adoptees had an unrestricted right to obtain their original birth certificates for nearly 100 years.

 Florida first issued new and amended birth certificates for adoptions in 1939, sealing the original birth certificates.
 But for the next 38 years, the state explicitly recognized an adoptee’s right to obtain the original birth certificate upon request.
-While Florida in 1947 sealed its court records in adoptions, adult adoptees continued to have access to their original birth certificates through the department of health.
+While Florida in 1947 sealed its court records in adoptions, adult adoptees retained the right to obtain their own original birth certificates through the department of health.
 No law has retroactively changed that right for most Florida adoptees; that is, for those who were adopted prior to 1977.

 It is critical for advocates and legislators to understand Florida’s legislative and legal history before embarking on an effort that may ultimately compromise a vested right that has been unrestricted for decades.
-Compromising on OBC access legislation today will mean stripping most adult adoptees in Florida of access rights they have legally retained for generations.
+Compromising on adoptee rights legislation today will mean stripping most adult adoptees in Florida of rights they may have legally retained for generations.

 1885The Florida legislature enacts the state’s first adoption law.
 The law is 308 words long and requires a petition, hearing, and order from the court to approve an adoption.
 The law does not seal records or make records confidential.
 Adoption decrees and orders are instead “made a matter of record in . . . circuit court.”
 Source: Fla.
 Stat.
 Ann. §§ 1536-1541 (Revised 1892)